kitlangton/rails_on_rails/README.md

 ### Data

-Data was gathered from [NJ Transit developer resources](https://www.njtransit.com/mt/mt_servlet.srv?hdnPageAction=MTDevLoginTo)... which is literally just **a zipped folder full of txt files**.
+Data was gathered from [NJ Transit Developer Resources](https://www.njtransit.com/mt/mt_servlet.srv?hdnPageAction=MTDevLoginTo)... which is literally just **a zipped folder full of txt files**.

 There is a rake task `rake import:data` which sucks all the data into the postgresql backend.